6 Super Important IT Trends for 2022-2025

 PaaS consists of cloud computing services that allow customers to develop, launch, and run an app on a cloud-based platform, instead of developing it using in-house tools.

-The PaaS market is estimated to be worth $59 billion in 2020.
-And it has grown to approximately $80 billion in 2021.
+The PaaS market was estimated to be worth $59 billion in 2020.
+And grew to approximately $80 billion in 2021.

 The growth isn’t expected to stop anytime soon.

 Statista predicts that the PaaS market will be worth almost $101 billion by 2022.

 In addition to the three “as-a-service” categories listed above, IT services are also being productized.

 IT as a Service (ITaas) allows enterprise IT service providers to deliver traditional IT services through a subscription-based model.

 Searches for "ITaaS" have grown by 450% in the last five years.

 ITaaS doesn’t necessarily have to be a cloud offering.
 Many times, on-premises work is still necessary.